Project overview

 The problem:

 It can be overwhelming to choose the right camping gear because of the variety of products and features available.
-Users need a simple way to find the gear that suits their specific needs.

 The goal: